Food Nachos

 What is Nag Panchami and the recipes prepared on this day

-On this present day, human beings go to temples to worship snake deities, and in some cases to snake pits to worship actual snakes, where they make services like milk, goodies, and plant life to the snakes.
-During the pageant, ladies look at a quick or great, abstain from meals, signifying devotion and subject.
+In the present day, human beings go to temples to worship snake deities, and in some cases, to snake pits to worship actual snakes, where they make offerings like milk, goodies, and plant life for the snakes.
+During the pageant, ladies look at a quick or great, and abstain from meals, signifying devotion and submission.
 It lasts from dawn till sundown.
 No fried or salty meals are ready on this auspicious day.
-The dishes prepared vary from place to area.
-With the competition beckoning, we can take a look at a few famous Nag Panchami recipes to revitalize yourself on this auspicious occasion.
+The dishes prepared vary from place to place.
+With the competition beckoning, we can take a look at a few famous Nag Panchami recipes to revitalize ourselves on this auspicious occasion.

 • White sesame seeds – 3 cups